 Welcome to Saturdice!

 Saturdice is a monthly board and card game event, organized by a small group of volunteers.
-We hold this event every second Saturday of the month, from 14:00 until 22:30, in a clubhouse close to the Haarlem NS train station, where everyone is welcome to attend!
+We host this event every second Saturday of the month, from 14:00 until 22:30.
+The event is located in a clubhouse close to the Haarlem train station.

 What can be expected?

 We play a wide variety of board and card games.
 You'll notice a lot of modern games hitting the tables, but also the occasional classic.
 These range from large, complex games that can last several hours, to small games that are over and done within twenty minutes.

 Not very experienced with board games?
 No problem!
 Plenty of games are easy to pick up.
 Games are often explained at the start, because there are usually a couple of players new to the game.

 We own a growing collection of games which are available for all to play.
 In addition, you can bring your own games, though this is not required.
 The combination of our own collection and the games brought by visitors provides a wide selection of games available for play.

 What games you play, and whom you play them with is entirely up to you.
 Of course, there are plenty of opportunities to take a short break to talk to other visitors, or head outside for a quick smoke.

 When you arrive, you're expected to sign in at the bar.
 This is where you'll pay the € 5,- entrance fee.
 Please note: The entrance fee can only be paid in cash.
 (There are several ATMs at the station.)

 You'll also receive 4 consumption tokens which you can spend on food and drinks.
 From there on, you are free to enjoy the event!